HRI-EU/multi_modal_gait_database/README.md

 # NEWBEE data set

 This is the repository to the article<br/>
-V.Losing & M. Hasenjäger, _NEWBEE: A Multi-Modal Gait Database of Natural Everyday-Walk in an Urban Environment_, 2022.
+V.Losing & M. Hasenjäger, _A Multi-Modal Gait Database of Natural Everyday-Walk in an Urban Environment_, 2022.
 We provide some scripts to generate custom pandas data frames from the raw data to streamline the processing and machine learning.
 Additionally, there is also a visualization / labeling tool enabling data inspection and the modification of the labels.

 ## Setup